 The grapes are grown on decomposed granite mixed with clay.
 All of the vineyards are green-harvested during veraison to reduce yield and increase concentration, tannin ripeness and fruit definition.

-An intense, dark purple colour with a violet rim; bright and vivacious in the glass.
-The nose is expressive with powerful cassis, plum, exotic spice and hints of floral aromas.
-On the palate it is medium-bodied with intense flavours of crushed black fruit, cassis, vanilla and dark chocolate.
-The tannins are soft and silky, the acidity fresh, the flavour profile focused and linear.
+An intense, dark purple colour with a violet rim.
+The nose is expressive with ripe blackcurrant fruit, plums, spice and lifted floral aromas.
+On the palate it is medium-bodied with flavours of cassis, vanilla and dark chocolate.
+The tannins are soft and silky, the acidity fresh and the flavour profile focused and linear.
 The wine has a persistent and long-lasting aftertaste.

 Stellenbosch, South Africa